 The society has always been active in the field of practical archaeology.
 Much of the earlier work concentrated on the excavation of various pottery sites within the city, adding extensively to knowledge of the formative industry and unearthing many fine pieces now on display in the city museum.

 When digging is not taking place, we have a programme of lectures which cover a wide range of archaeological and historical subjects.
 Speakers have included Paul Bahn, Stan Beckensall, Martin Henig and Mike Parker Pearson.
 The lectures take place at our base in the museum, where we also have a large and comprehensive library.
+You can see a list of recent acquisitions on our Library page - find this on the menu to the left,

 * Major displays in the Potteries Museum